Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

     Start-Service ScadaExService1
 ```

-The following command can be used to modify the displayname and description, and change the startup type to “Automatic”, of a service with name “ScadaExService1”
+The following command can be used to modify the display name and description, and change the startup type to `Automatic`, of a service with name `ScadaExService1`.

 ```powershell
     Set-Service ScadaExService1 -DisplayName "ScadaEx Service #1" –Description “This is the description of my first ScadaEx Service” –StartupType Automatic